-Voluntary Contribution to State Election Campaign Fund
+Voluntary Contribution to State Election Campaign Fund (part-year residents only)

-You, and your spouse if filing jointly, may voluntarily contribute \$1 each to the State Election Campaign Fund.
-The purpose of this fund is to provide limited public financing for campaigns of eligible candidates for statewide and elective office.
+You, and your spouse if filing jointly, may voluntarily contribute \$1 each to the state Election Campaign Fund.
+The purpose of the fund is to provide limited public financing for campaigns of eligible candidates for statewide and elective office.
 This contribution will not change your tax or reduce your refund.